-HOHENFELS, Germany -- As a relentless opposing force counters each maneuver and observe controllers critique every decision, troopers assigned to 2nd Cavalry Regiment, participate in Saber Junction 17 at the Joint Multinational Readiness Center in Hohenfels, Germany, April 25 to May 19, 2017.
-This exercise includes nearly 4,500 participants from 13 NATO and European partner nations.
+HOHENFELS, Germany -- As a relentless opposing force counters each maneuver and Observe Controllers critique every decision, Troopers assigned to 2d Cavalry Regiment participate in Saber Junction 17 at the Joint Multinational Readiness Center in Hohenfels, Germany, April 25-May 19, 2017.

 As the combat training certification exercise for the regiment, Saber Junction 17 tests troop operational and tactical decision making skills in order to assess the formations readiness to conduct unified land operations.
-However, for the 2nd Cavalry Regiment troopers, along with participants from several NATO and partner nations, the test here is termed simply "the box".
+However, for the 2CR Troopers, along with the thousands of participants from several NATO and partner nations, the test here is termed simply "the box".

 Inside the box and on the line, Soldiers are tested on every level from flexibility in their positions to maintaining equipment and morale while operating in the often-unpredictable weather and challenging terrain found in the deeply wooded training area here.

 For Spc.
-Brandon Casey, a machine gunner assigned to Iron Troop, 3/2, that comradery is easy to come by with a simple phrase in a native tongue.
+Brandon Casey, a machine gunner assigned to Iron Troop, 3rd squadron, 2CR, that comradery is easy to come by with a simple phrase in a native tongue.

 "Jak sie masz," Casey says to a Polish Soldier operating a radio near his firing position, a phrase that translate to "How's it going?"

 Growing up in Chicago, Casey learned Polish from his family.
 He often offers the casual greeting to Polish Soldiers he encounters.
 Each exchange follows the same look of surprise by the receiving Polish Soldier, after hearing a U.S. Soldier speak Polish, followed by a smile and a momentary reprieve from the gauntlet of the box.